 This course focuses on how to help elementary students develop effective knowledge, skills, and dispositions for enjoying and exploring science.
 Teacher candidates will participate in and facilitate science activities, field experiences, and lessons that support student investigation, as well as scientific thinking and problem solving.
 Both naturalistic and Christian worldviews pertaining to K-6 science content and pedagogy will be considered.
-(Fall semester)
+(Fall semester) Prerequisites: ENG 101; Minimum of 7 semester hours of science content, ED 330 Instructional Design & Differentiation in Elementary School, ED 395 Practicum 1, and Initial Admission to Student Teaching

-ED 435 Methods, Management, and Assessment of K-8 Social Studies & Content Area Literacy Strategies (Professional Elementary Education Core 3 credits
+ED 435 Methods, Management, and Assessment of K-8 Social Studies & Content Area Literacy Strategies (Professional Elementary Education Core 3